 Golden State Mutual Life Insurance Building

-The restoration team researched archives and interviewed original occupants to gather information about the building’s original state.
+After the building was designated a local Historic-Cultural Monument and listed on the National Register, much-needed restoration began.
+The team researched archives and interviewed original occupants to gather information about the building’s original state.
 They then began the painstaking task of removing layers of incompatible alterations from past years, as well as repairing years of extensive water damage.

 The team restored the building’s exterior to its original 1949 appearance by removing decades’ worth of incompatible alterations, rehabilitating original doors and windows, and reopening key window spaces that had been covered for years.
 They also restored interior spaces to their original look, including the main lobby with the original murals.